indrabasak/indrabasak.github.io/_posts/2017-09-03-anatomy-of-a-bug-pt-2.md

 After each invocation, the response logger queue's remaining capacity decremented by one until it was completely full.
 Remember, the queue size was set to 5.
 Once the queue was full, the Zuul service stopped responding to any further requests.
-As a result, the bug was successfully reproduced in the dev environment.
+This helped us to successfully reproduce the bug in the dev environment.

 ### Search for a Resolution